 Installing a Skylight?
 Here’s Advice from Ann Arbor’s Expert Roofing Contractors

 Need a little light in your life?
 A skylight might be exactly what you need to brighten a room that lacks natural light.
 Skylights or roof windows let in up to five times more light than a sidewall window.
 Skylights also provide the room with warmth, which is an added bonus for the Ann Arbor winter.
-Before reaching out to your roofing contractor, there are a few factors you should consider before installing a skylight.
+Before reaching out to your Ann Arbor roofing contractors, there are a few factors you should consider before installing a skylight.

 1. Skylights aren’t right for all roofs.

 Because skylights are installed beneath the roof shingles, the construction of the roof must be able to support the skylight.
 Stick-framed roofs, built with individual rafters spaced as far as four feet apart are better suited for skylights.
 On the other hand, truss-framed roofs are less ideal.
 Trusses aren’t designed to be cut after they’re installed.
 Cutting a truss-frame roof can compromise the structural integrity of the roof.